avnet-iotconnect/avnet-iotc-mtb-sdk/README.md

 - At this point you should be able to build and run the application by using the options in the **Quick Panel** on bottom left of the screen.
 - You should see the application output in your terminal emulator.

-NOTE: If you cloned the repo, note that the SDK will be pulled from this GitHub URL and modifying the contents of iotc-modustoolbox-sdk will have no effect on your code execution.
+NOTE: If you cloned the repo, note that the SDK will be pulled from this GitHub URL instead of being used from the local repo, and modifying the contents of iotc-modustoolbox-sdk will have no effect on your code execution.
 If you need to make temporary modifications to the SDK, you can modify the contents in the mtb_shared directory.